-- The increased digitalisation of education has been a major consequence of the COVID-19 pandemic in many OECD countries.
-At lower secondary level, Lithuania has responded to the pandemic with an enhanced provision of digitalised assessments/exams, digital tools at school, distance learning, hybrid learning, in-service and pre-service digital training to teachers and digital training to students. - The challenges related to the COVID-19 pandemic have created additional costs for education systems.
-Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at preprimary to tertiary level in Lithuania increased strongly (by more than 5%, in nominal terms). - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
+- In school year 2022, national programmes to support students affected by the pandemic were implemented in Italy at pre-primary, primary, lower secondary, upper secondary general and vocational and tertiary level.
+At primary to upper secondary education, measures to address the effects of the COVID-19 pandemic included, adjustments to subject curricula, psychosocial and mental health support to students and increased instruction time through summer schools.
+The government does not plan to assess the effectiveness of these programmes. - The increased digitalisation of education has been a major consequence of the COVID-19 pandemic in many OECD countries.
+At lower secondary level, Italy has responded to the pandemic with an enhanced provision of digital tools at school, hybrid learning, in-service digital training to teachers and digital training to students. - The challenges related to the COVID-19 pandemic have created additional costs for education systems.
+Preliminary budget estimates for 2021 suggest that, compared to 2020, the education budget at pre-primary to tertiary level in Italy increased strongly (by more than 5%, in nominal terms). - The COVID-19 pandemic had a significant impact on adult learning in most OECD countries.
 In 2020, the share of adults who participated in a formal or non-formal education and training activity in the four weeks prior to being surveyed decreased by 2 percentage points on average across OECD countries compared with 2019.
 However, in 2021, participation in non-formal education and training returned to pre-pandemic levels in most countries.
-In Lithuania, a similar pattern emerged.
-From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity remained unchanged.
-From 2020 to 2021, it increased by 1 percentage point and has thus increased above pre-pandemic levels.

-Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
-After increasing during the COVID-19 pandemic in 2020, the share of 18-24 year-olds who are NEET in Lithuania stagnated in 2021.
-The share of NEET among young adults was 15% in 2021, above pre-COVID levels.
+In Italy, a similar pattern emerged.
+From 2019 to 2020, the share of adults participating in a formal or non-formal education and training activity fell by 1 percentage point.
+From 2020 to 2021, it increased by 3 percentage points and has thus increased above pre-pandemic levels. - Young adults who are not in employment, education or training (NEET) for prolonged periods are at risk of adverse economic and social outcomes in both the short and the long term.
+After increasing up to 31.7% during the COVID-19 pandemic in 2020, the share of 25-29 year-olds who are NEET in Italy kept increasing up to 34.6% in 2021.
+This share decreased between 2019 and 2020 from 28.5% to 27.4% and increased up to 30.1% in 2021 among 20-24 year-olds. - The share of NEET varies according to gender, as it is higher among young women than among their male peers in many OECD countries.
+In Italy, the gender gap is relatively low among 15-19 year-olds (12.3% for women and 12.7% for men) and 20-24 year-olds (30.5 for women and 29.7% for men), but it widens among 25-29 year-olds where 39.2% of women and 30.3% of men are NEET.